lukem570/split-gui/README.md

 * convension check
 * general refactor
 * refactor text code
-* refactor unit expression parser

 ### Bugs

-* resizing
-    * in interfaces have a resize event and when called do a recalculation of bounds
 * rot x not working in scenes
     * check memory allignment and buffer creation
 * slowness